SecureApiGateway/secure-api-gateway-version-validator/README.md

 > A GitHub Action for comparing the binary version to the helm Chart version and determines if the service is ready for release

+The helm chart `appVersion` should always match the service pom version.
+Eg if a pom version is 1.0.0-SNAPSHOT and the `appVersion` is 0.9.1 then the chart yaml will be changed to match the pom.

 ## Usage

 ```yaml